Metrics are your marketing scorecard, which is why you need to ensure you're tracking the right ones

-You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV) and average order value (AOV).
+You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV), and average order value (AOV).
 And on the acquisition side: cost per acquisition (CPA), return on ad spend (ROAS), and marketing qualified lead rate (MQL).

-But, in order to get a clear sense of what matters most in your customers’ minds, you need to include customer experience (or ‘CX’) metrics in your scorecard mix.
+But, to get a clear sense of what matters most in your customers’ minds, you need to include customer experience (or ‘CX’) metrics in your scorecard mix.
 These CX metrics measure your prospects’ and customers’ perceptions of your brand, judged after several interactions, or ‘touchpoints,’ with both your online and offline marketing channels.
 They ultimately tell you whether your customers will come back to buy more, or start looking for another brand that will serve them better.

 CX Metric 1: Net customer value growth